over-light/create-ocean-dapp/README.md

 ```
 check package.json for necessary scripts

+### Philosophy
+Package template was created as a way to get quickly started building Ocean protocol powered dapps without much hassle of dev dependencies and other setups ,dapp could be server side,client side or only as smart contracts also.
+This package Template includes example dapp template built using ocean protocol demonstrating frontend,backend and contract dapps example
+This is still under developement and after few suggestions it will be improved with more scripts to handle all processes from one root directory

 ### 🏖 Remote Ocean: Pacific

 To make use of all the functionality, you need to connect to an Ocean network.